 His cousin spoke to him about Almighty Allah and Muhammad (peace be upon him) saying that he was the messenger from Allah and that he had brought the Quran from Almighty Allah.
 She clarified that Muhammad (peace be upon him) did not write it, but was given it.

 It was the scientific miracles in the Quran that caught Eesa’s attention.
 He mentioned how other people talk about a spiritual experience when they embrace Islam; but for him it was facts and figures.

 What stands out in Eesa’s mind is the formation of the baby in the mother’s womb, the stars, the oceans.
 So he was amazed how science today acknowledges all these facts.
 He was blown away by this; he didn’t know there were people long ago who had talked about the stars and so on and had been right.

 Praying five times a day, following the dietary code, and the dress code were not difficult for him.
 After his cousin explained the basics of Islam, he decided that he would concentrate on one thing at a time.

 He decided to concentrate on prayer first.
-He had basic books with Arabic transliteration and diagrams of stick figures.
+So he had basic books with Arabic transliteration and diagrams of stick figures.
 He says that since he learned about Islam there has been a lot more material to help new Muslims.